KSP-KOS/KOS/doc/source/general/skid.rst

 1. Mandatory: First character is the note letter, one of "C","D","E","F","G","A", "B", or "R"(to mean "rest").
 2. Optonal: Followed by an optional character, "#" or "b" for "sharp" or "flat".
-   Note the ASCII characters hash ("#") and lower-case ('b') are used for "sharp" and "flat" in place of the Unicode characters U+266F and U+266D (which are the more proper "sharp" and "flat" characters, but they are cumbersome to type on most keyboards.)
+Note the ASCII characters hash ("#") and lower-case "B" ('b') are used for "sharp" and "flat" in place of the Unicode characters U+266F and U+266D (which are the more proper "sharp" and "flat" characters, but they are cumbersome to type on most keyboards.)
 3. Mandatory: The last character is a digit indicating which octave number (0 through 7) this note is in.
-(4 is the "middle" octave that starts with "middle C" on a piano keyboard.0
+(4 is the "middle" octave that starts with "middle C" on a piano keyboard.)

 Examples:  ``"C4"`` is middle C.  ``"C#4"`` is the C-sharp just one half step above middle C.  ``"Db4"`` is the D-flat that is in fact the same